Eliav2/react-xarrows/README.md

 changed api since v1.4.0. now each label can be jsx element or string, but not object.

-can be a string that will default to be at the middle or an object that decribes where to place label and how to customize it. see `label` at `xarrowPropsType` above.
+can be a string that will default to be at the middle or an object that describes where to place label and how to customize it. see `label` at `xarrowPropsType` above.
 examples:

 - `label="middleLabel"`
 - `label=<div style={{ fontSize: "1.3em", fontFamily: "fantasy", fontStyle: "italic" }}>styled middle label</div>`
-- `label={{ start:"I'm start label",middle: "middleLable",end:<div style={{ fontSize: "1.3em", fontFamily: "fantasy", fontStyle: "italic" }}>big end label</div> }}`
+- `label={{ start:"I'm start label",middle: "middleLabel",end:<div style={{ fontSize: "1.3em", fontFamily: "fantasy", fontStyle: "italic" }}>big end label</div> }}`

 #### color,lineColor and headColor

-color defines color for all the arrow include head. if lineColor or headColor is given so it overides color specificaly for line or head.
+color defines color for all the arrow include head. if lineColor or headColor is given so it overrides color specifically for line or head.
 examples:

 - `color="red"` will change the color of the arrow to red(body and head).